Nordlien/PhotoTags-Synchronizer/docs/index.md

 ## Date and time

-A set of useful tools that will help you finding and setting correct date and time for your media file.
+A set of useful tools that will help you find and set the correct date and time for your media file.

 See also User Guide for [Date](userguide/date)